scottpersinger/conjunction/README.md

     ...
     p.run();

-A pipeline must be started with a **trigger**.
+This works for ad-hoc scripts, but Duality includes support for multiple types of **triggers**.
 Triggers activate the pipeline, and may supply 0 or more initial messages.
-The `once` trigger is good for run-once scripts, while the `timer` trigger can run a pipeline on an interval.
+The `timer` trigger can run a pipeline on an interval.
 The `http_get` and `http_post` triggers are activated by HTTP calls and will provide their inputs as message(s) to the pipeline.

-## Configuration

-By convention the `context` argument contains a `config` key with global configuration.
-Call `Pipeline.configure(config)` to set the configuration on the pipeline.
-Components may save values they want to re-use  (such as a db connection) on the `context` for later use.